misterblack1/trs80-diagnosticrom/README.md

 # Running this diagnostic ROM on a TRS-80 Model I or Model III

-To use this diagnostic ROM on a TRS-80 Model 3, you must first make or buy an adapter to allow use of an EPROM in the U104 ROM socket.
+To use this diagnostic ROM on a TRS-80 Model III, you must first make or buy an adapter to allow use of an EPROM in the U104 ROM socket.
 This socket is designed for a 2364 which does not have a compatible pinout with a 2764 EPROM.
 Adapter PCBs are widely available on the usual sources, or you can make some PCBs at this link:

 [PCBway Project Link for EPROM adapter](https://www.pcbway.com/project/shareproject/Adapter_2364___27128__by_Bobbel_.html)

 The assembled ROM, ready to be burned to EPROM or EEPROM, is `trs80testrom.bin` or `trs80testrom.hex`.
 Both contain the same ROM image, so you can use whichever is more convenient with your EPROM programmer's software.

-One you have a programmed 2764 or 28B64C, insert that into the adapter and install it into U104 on the Model 3.
+One you have a programmed 2764 or 28B64C, insert that into the adapter and install it into U104 on the Model III.
 This is the boot ROM that the CPU starts to execute code from at power-up.
 (Address `$0000`)

 On a TRS-80 Model I with Level II ROM upgrade, the main boot rom is the left most chip.
 On the Model I, the main ROM is a 2332 ROM chip, so a 2732 should work in place of it. _(Unconfirmed and untested.)_ Adrian used his 2364 to 2764 adapter in this socket and it mostly worked after he wrote the ROM into the top half of the 28B64 due to one address line being tied to VCC.
 (Load the ROM image into address `$1000` in your EPROM software before writing, so it is mapped to `$0000` on the Model I.)